 |By: Kucha Brownlee||Link to YouTube Video:|

 It will guide you as you listen (or read) along.

-Kucha’s Grandfather had a marketable skill and a spiritual home in the South after the Civil War.
-With a large family and plenty of hard work, life was good in Mississippi.
-But, one incident changed everything.
-Suddenly the whole family became immigrants – packing up and moving out of Mississippi.
+Kucha’s grandfather had a marketable skill after the Civil War.
+With plenty of hard work, life was good in Mississippi but one incident changed everything and suddenly the whole family became immigrants – packing up and moving out of Mississippi.

 - Would you pack up and move in hopes of a better life?